 The breast plate gasket in the KME MK-V Dress is vulcanized black natural rubber, molded as specified for the original dresses.

 Wrist seals can be ordered in three types: original Molded Rubber (authentic, from DESCO), Latex (looks close to authentic, but very fragile and relatively short lived) and Neoprene (most comfortable, can be sized to fit, seals well and has long life).

 The patterns used by KME are the same as the world famous (but no longer manufactured) "Yokohama" commercial dress which is slightly larger than the Navy specified patterns.
 The sizes are not enough larger to change your MK-V size when ordering.
 MK-V dresses are available, on order, in sizes 1 through 5 and customizing is available at an extra cost.

 The only thing that KME changes on the MK-V dress is the feet.
 The old stiff, heavy reinforced feet are replaced with a foot that still looks authentic except for a sole on the bottom of the foot.
 The standard size is men's # 13, but smaller sizes can be special ordered at no extra cost.

-KME also supplies tool bags, weight belts, boots, navy diving knives, pins, caps, etc.
+KME also supplies weight belts, boots, navy diving knives, pins, caps, etc. from DESCO and MORSE.